 Most Popular Beverages

-Beverages like alcoholic drinks, fruit juices, and smoothies are prevalent in Puerto Rican and the Dominican Republic.
-But people in these two regions prefer different drinks for special occasions.
+There are various beverages in Dominica and Puerto Rico, like alcoholic drinks, fruit juices, and smoothies.
+But people in these two regions prefer different beverages for special occasions.

 On Christmas, for example, the Dominicans often make fruit juices from locally cultivated fruits like banana, avocado, mangoes, or grapes to celebrate the occasion.
 Meanwhile, the Puerto Ricans prefer a special cocktail called Piña Colada.